Wes Covington: Baseball career

 Born in Laurinburg, North Carolina, Covington attended Laurinburg High School then transferred and graduated from Hillside High School in Durham, where he was a football star.
 He didn't begin playing baseball until 1950 but his skills caught the eye of Boston Braves scout Dewey Griggs.
 Covington was offered a contract and assigned to the Class C Eau Claire Bears in 1952.
 While playing for the Eau Claire Bears, he first met team-mate Hank Aaron Covington roomed with Aaron and catcher Julie Bowers, who had played in the Negro leagues, at the local YMCA that season.

 Aaron and Covington became friends that year.
-Aaron said, “My closest friends on the Eau Clair Bears were (Wes) Covington and especially Julie Bowers.
+Aaron said, “My closest friends on the Eau Claire Bears were (Wes) Covington and especially Julie Bowers.
 I often wonder what happened to Bowers … I haven’t heard from since 1952.”

 In 1957, Covington again found himself in the minors playing for the Wichita Braves.
 Braves had elected to go with Bobby Thomson.
 Covington was not happy about this development and when he tried to find out why he was demoted he got the run-around from management.
 He was finally called up after the Braves had traded Thomson away to the New York Giants with Ray Crone and Danny O'Connell for Red Schoendienst.
 Covington's return sparked the 1957 Braves down the stretch and helped them win the World Series.
 Covington hit .284, with 21 home runs, and drove in 65 runs, in just 96 games over the second half of the season.

 Covington's defensive play in the 1957 World Series was stellar.
 His two breathtaking catches in left field in game 2 and in game 5 helped to preserve victories for the Braves and pitcher Lew Burdette.
-Covington hit .208 for the series with 6 strike-outs and stole a base.
+Covington hit .208 for the series with 6 strikeouts and stole a base.